delta-leonis/zosma/README.md

     .transform(new ChessFormationDeducer())
 ```

-**N.B.**: There is a `Deducer.Identity` for when the input-type is the same as the output-type.
+**N.B.**: There is a `IdentityDeducer` for when the input-type is the same as the output-type.
 Examples
 of use cases where this may occur include application of filters and other correction mechanism.

 #### Parallelizing deducers